Oskari Tokoi: Finnish political career

 Tokoi became politically active in 1901, participating in the popular movement against the Russification of Finland.
 His activity led him to be elected as chairman of the workers' association of Kannus in 1905.

 In 1907 Tokoi was elected to the parliament (Eduskunta) as a representative of the Social Democrats.
 From 1912 to 1917 he was the chairman of the Finnish Trade Union Federation.
 In 1913 Tokoi was elected as the speaker of the Eduskunta, and in 1917 as the head of the Senate of Finland.
-On 1 March 1918, a treaty between the socialist governments of Russia and Finland was signed in Saint Petersburg.
-The Treaty was signed by Vladimir Lenin and Joseph Stalin from the Russian side and by Council of Peoples Representatives of Finland Edvard Gylling and Oskari Tokoi.

 During the Finnish Civil War Tokoi sided with the Communists and worked as the "commissar in charge of provisions" (minister for supply) in the Finnish People's Delegation.
 After the war, fearing punishment from the victorious Whites, he fled to Russia.

 Final emigration

 During 1919 and 1920, he worked as a political advisor to the Murmansk Legion, which was organized by the British against Finnish nationalists who were preparing military expeditions into British controlled parts of Russia.
 This effort was condemned by the Bolsheviks and Tokoi had to flee again.

 Tokoi traveled first to England and from there to Canada, where he remained one year and farmed in the Timiskaming District.
 On November 21, 1921, Tokoi returned again to the United States via Sault Ste.
 Marie, Michigan, on his passport issued in England.

 He made his way to the Finnish-American colony at Fitchburg, Massachusetts, where he was briefly incarcerated as a suspected anarchist.
 Held for forced repatriation to Finland, the deportation warrant was ultimately cancelled by the Department of Labor in April 1922, thereby allowing Tokoi to remain in America.

 Upon his release, Tokoi became an editor at the Finnish language newspaper Raivaaja (The Pioneer).

 During the Winter War of 1939–1940, Tokoi was an active public voice for the cause of Finland.